pthongtaem/thai-baht-text-ts/README.md

 ซึ่งเป็น MAX_SAFE_INTEGER ของ javascript
 ___
 ## License
-The Thai-Baht-Text JS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Thai-Baht-Text-TS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Ending message
 If you found bugs or some missing point, please send pull request back or open an issue.